 1957 - Cypriot ethnarch (meaning literally 'national' or ethnic 'leader') Archbishop Makarios III begins operating from Athens to organize for a Cypriot government if and when Britain leaves.
 Makarios had been exiled from Cyprus by the British in 1956.
 Simultaneously Greek and Turkish Cypriots (led by Fazıl Kucuk) begin to demand their respective governments to intervene.
 The Greeks pursue Enosis and the Turks want partition.

 1959 - An agreement reached in Zurich between Greek and Turkish representatives sets in motion a series of compromises to lead toward an independent Republic in Cyprus.

 1959 - In December Makarios is elected president and Kucuk is vice president.
 Their offices allow them to exercise veto prerogatives over Cypriot matters concerning defense, security, and foreign affairs.

 1960 - Final agreements guarantee British sovereignty over their military bases at Akrotiri and at Dhekelia.
 The guarantors of Cyprus' national integrity is now jointly held by Turkey, Greece and Britain.

 1960 - Following the various agreements, Britain announces a five-year program of financial help.
 Cyprus ascends to membership in the United Nations as an independent country.

 1961 - Cyprus is admitted into the British Commonwealth (aka "British Commonwealth of Nations", an economic association of sovereign states comprising the United Kingdom with former British territories).

-1963 - Amendment proposals to the earlier agreements lead to violence, and Nicosia ends up dived at the "green Line" and British troops are policing in order to reduce community violence.
+1963 - Amendment proposals to the earlier agreements lead to violence, and Nicosia ends up divided at the "Green Line" and British troops begin policing in order to reduce community violence.

 1964 - The United Nations Security Council sends a multinational peacekeeping force.